Healthcare Areas

 Understanding “family experience with staff responsiveness”

-In a survey conducted from May to October 2017, the HQCA asked family members of residents living in long term care:
+In a survey conducted in 2022-23, Health Quality Albertaasked family members of residents living in continuing care homes – type A (formerly long term care):

-In the last six months, did you help with the care of your family member when you visited because nurses or aides either didn’t help or made him or her wait too long?
+In the last three months, did you help with the care of your family member when you visited because nurses or aides either didn’t help or made him or her wait too long?

 Family members could choose “Yes / No”